electramagus/Hacks/README.md

 ---

 **Ready to add your own crazy solution?
-Let's make some magic happen! **
+Let's make some magic happen!**

----

 *Made with ❤️ by people who refuse to accept "that's impossible" as an answer.*